-The approach is started at the airspeed and RPM outlined in normal approaches (Primary I maneuvers).
+The approach is started at the airspeed and RPM outlined in normal approaches (Primary maneuvers).
 The approach (normal or steep) is made to the upwind third of the available area and to the ground if the area is suitable.
 If the terrain is rough or uneven, the approach should be terminated at a hover.
-If excessive turbulence is encountered during a normal approach, execute a go-around and select a different approach path to the pinnacle.
+If excessive turbulence is encountered during a normal approach, execute a go-around and increase the angle to that of a steep approach.
+If excessive turbulence is encountered on a steep approach, go-around and select a different approach path to the pinnacle.
 If excessive turbulence cannot be avoided, do not land on the pinnacle.

 After touchdown, the helicopter is frictioned down in the same manner as the procedure used in confined areas.
+See page V-6 and V-7.